 Nothing is worse than planting a beautiful plant only to realize it smells like your old Aunt Martha’s sour perfume.
-When planning your garden, particularly plants that are along a walkway or near the porch, consider these 10 deliciously smelling plants that are both beautiful and welcoming.
+When planning your garden, particularly plants that are along a walkway or near the porch, consider these 10 aromatic plants that are both beautiful and welcoming.

 Lilium ‘Star Gazer’